rayani1203/3DA-AI/README.md

 - Choose which **card to ante**
 - Decide whether to **give up a card or gold** when prompted by card effects
 - Select which **card to play** during its turn
-- **Predict opponent card strength** using a Bayesian model based on cards already played

 ---